Aichi Prefecture: Tourism

 Notable sites in Aichi include the Meiji Mura open-air architectural museum in Inuyama, which preserves historic buildings from Japan's Meiji and Taishō periods, including the reconstructed lobby of Frank Lloyd Wright's old Imperial Hotel (which originally stood in Tokyo from 1923 to 1967).

 Other popular sites in Aichi include the tour of Toyota car factory in the city by the same name, the monkey park in Inuyama, and the castles in Nagoya, Okazaki, Toyohashi, and Inuyama.

-Aichi Prefecture has many wonderful beaches.
-For example, Himakajima Beach, Shinojima Beach, Akabane Beach and Utsumi Beach.
+Aichi Prefecture has many beaches, including Himakajima Beach, Shinojima Beach, Akabane Beach and Utsumi Beach.